Cathy347Le/React-Task-App/README.md

 - Console.log data and sortedData
 - Tasks now sorted by date when loaded.
 Need to also sort when a new Task is added.
   - Make it reuseable - so you can add the sorted function to fetchTasks and ~~handleAddTasks~~
-    - NOTE: I don't need to add the sorted fucntion to handleAddTasks, can you can add `tasks` in the useEffect in the dependency array.
+    - **NOTE**: I don't need to add the sorted fucntion to handleAddTasks, I just need to add `tasks` in the useEffect in the dependency array.
 It'll sort it everytime tasks gets updated.